joyeecheung/bluesky-playground/README.md

 ```
 - .github/       # Contains workflows alive

 - actions/       # scripts for the actions
     - lib/
     - test/
         - integration.js  # This can be run locally to test process.js on a test account
     - process.js  # a script that takes a path/to/new/name.json to perform actions
     - login-and-validate.js # part of process.js, can be run alone to validate a JSON

 - records/
-  - new/  # Where requests can be added in the form of JSON via pull requests
+    - new/  # Where requests can be added in the form of JSON via pull requests.
-          # It contains some examples with the name xxx.json.example
+            # It contains some existing examples with the name xxx.json.example
     - processed/  # Requests in the new folder will be moved here with information
                   # about the performed actions added.
 The file will be renamed
                   # to YYYY-MM-DD-ID.json, where ID is incremental index for files
                   # processed on that date.
 ```

 ## Set it up